gdbooks/LegacyOpenGL/Chapter5/base.md

 ## The test scene

 With that we now have all the elements we are going to be using for our lighting test scene.
+For every lighting demo from here on, copy this scene, rename it and implement the light.
+For the scene, we're going to render a cube a spehere and a torus on top of a grid.
+And the camera is going to be slowly orbiting the scene to give us a 360 degree view of the lighting.